Resistance Band Squat

 Breathing

-Inhale as you lower into the squat, brace your core tightly, and exhale forcefully as you stand back up.
+Inhale as you lower into the squat; exhale as you drive up while bracing core.

 Tempo